sailingscally/ssd1306/README.md

 This is a Node.JS for the [SSD1306](https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf) OLED display which will be placed inside the R nineT navigation tower to provide some basic system status information.

+Unlike other OLED display drivers, this one doesn't use an in-memory buffer.
+All data is written directly to the screen.
+In case an application needs double buffering for drawing to the screen, it will have to implement it.

 ## Thread Safe

 Running an event driven service will soon show you that the OLED display will crash and start showing an odd